Mindful nature walk

 Enjoy a gentle walk around Edenbrook Country Park connecting with the nature around you

-This walk will help you connect with nature and your inner self.
-There are eight signs along the route to guide you through the circular walk.
+This walk can help you enjoy nature and take time for yourself.
+There are eight signs along the route.
+They will guide you around the circular walk.

-If you enjoy the walk, why not pick up our free self-led mindful walk guide which you can use in any open green space, whether it's a park, woodland or a garden.
-Available from our council offices in Harlington Way, Fleet or download a copy.
+If you enjoy this walk, you can also use our free self-led mindful walk guide.
+You can use it in any green space, such as a park, woodland or garden.
+You can collect a copy from our council offices in Harlington Way, Fleet, or download a copy.

 Download mindful nature walk guide